CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

-Figure \ref{fig:framework} illustrates the architecture of \textbf{\texttt{HAI-Eval}}, the implementation of our design principles.
+Figure \ref{fig:framework} illustrates the architecture of \textbf{\texttt{CentaurEval}}.
 Its four core components work synergistically to enable comprehensive evaluation of both developers and coding agents.
-The \textbf{Problem Template Bank} and \textbf{Agentic Task System} are designed to uphold both Ecological Validity and Necessary Collaboration, while the \textbf{Standardized Cloud IDE} and \textbf{Evaluation Toolkit} primarily ensure Ecological Validity by providing authentic and reproducible evaluation environments.
-This section also details the evaluation metrics used by HAI-Eval.
+For our design principles, Ecological Validity is operationalized through natural task descriptions, realistic workflows, and hidden-test evaluation, while Necessary Collaboration is operationalized through AI-incomplete task barriers and implementation demands that make unaided human solutions inefficient.
+The \textbf{Problem Template Bank} and \textbf{Agentic Task System} support both Ecological Validity and Necessary Collaboration, while the \textbf{Standardized Cloud IDE} and \textbf{Evaluation Toolkit} primarily ensure Ecological Validity.
+This section also details the evaluation metrics used by \textbf{\texttt{CentaurEval}}.